 - Company fact sheets

 Academic papers are those you will write in your courses that:

 - Review and discuss the scholarly literature

 - Present critical analysis, research and scholarly insight in an objective manner

 What Is the Scholarly Voice?

 Essentially, the scholarly voice is unbiased, high-level and evidence-based writing that reflects the epitome of good grammar, syntax and tone.
-Below are the do’s and don’ts to follow to excel at this format in your graduate school essays.
+Follow the do’s and don’ts below to excel at this format in your graduate school essays.

 The “Do’s” of Scholarly Writing